How to Remove 8 Common Stains from Porcelain Tile

 - Grease: Use a stiff-bristled brush to scrub the affected area with a strong solution of household detergent or a solution made of trisodium phosphate and very hot water.

-- Hard Water Scum: A solution of non-precipitating water softener or baking soda in warm water can remove soap scum and soil.
+- Hard Water Scum: A solution of a non-precipitating water softener or baking soda in warm water can remove soap scum and soil.

 - Mildew: Mix 1 cup laundry bleach with 1 quart (2 pints) water and apply with a sponge.
 If the mildew remains, use a commercial mildew remover that contains sodium hypochlorite and sodium carbonate.
 Wear gloves and keep the room well-ventilated.